formal-methods-mpi/Workshop.jl/docs/src/4_dispatch/exercise.md

 ```

 Work's like a charm!
-Subtraction works similarly, so I will define this method for you:
+Subtraction works similarly, so we will define this method for you:
 ```@example exercise_dispatch
 import Base: -
 -(x::Measurement, y::Measurement) = Measurement(x.value - y.value, x.error + y.error)